-Prudent Investor Standard: An investment standard.
+Prudent Investor Standard: A legal doctrine that requires fiduciaries to make investments using the prudence, diligence, and intelligence that would be used by a prudent person in making similar investments.
+An investment standard.
 In some states the law requires that a fiduciary, such as a trustee, may invest money only in a list of securities selected by the state, the so-called legal list.
 In other states, the trustee may invest in a security if it is one that would be bought by a prudent person of discretion and intelligence who is seeking a reasonable income and preservation of capital.